Louise Brooks: Return to America

+Publicity still of Brooks from Windy Riley Goes Hollywood (1931) featuring her new hairstyle without bangs.

 Dissatisfied with Europe, Brooks returned to New York in December 1929.
 When she returned to Hollywood in 1931, she was cast in two mainstream films, God's Gift to Women (1931) and It Pays to Advertise (1931), but her performances were largely ignored by critics, and few other job offers were forthcoming due to her informal "blacklisting".
 (Note: Brooks asserted her career was sabotaged by Paramount when she refused to record her dialogue for The Canary Murder Case.
 "Goaded to fury, Paramount planted in the columns a petty but damaging little story to the effect that it had been compelled to replace Brooks because her voice was unusable in talkies.")
 As the sole member of the cast who had refused to return to make the talkie version of The Canary Murder Case, Brooks became convinced that "no major studio would hire [her] to make a film."

 Purportedly, Wellman — despite their previous acrimonious relationship on Beggars of Life — offered Brooks the female lead in his new picture The Public Enemy, starring James Cagney.
 Brooks turned down Wellman's offer in order to visit Marshall in New York City, and the coveted role instead went to Jean Harlow, who then began her own rise to stardom.
 Brooks later claimed she declined the role because she "hated Hollywood," but film historian James Card, who came to know Brooks intimately later in her life, said that Brooks "just wasn't interested ...
 She was more interested in Marshall".
 In the opinion of biographer Barry Paris, "turning down Public Enemy marked the real end of Louise Brooks's film career".

 She returned to Hollywood after being offered of a $500 weekly salary from Columbia Pictures but, after refusing to do a screen test for a Buck Jones Western film, the contract offer was withdrawn.
 She made one more film at that time, a two-reel comedy short, Windy Riley Goes Hollywood (1931), directed by disgraced Hollywood outcast Fatty Arbuckle, who worked under the pseudonym "William Goodrich".